 6. Getting a Property Agent

-Cherynn also shared her thoughts on having agent help.
-“I didn’t find a buyer property agent, but it seemed like a wise idea if both of you don’t have time.
+Cherynn also shared her thoughts on hiring a property agent.
+“I didn’t find a buyer property agent, but it is a wise idea if both of you don’t have time or are not very experienced with the home buying process.
 Agents help you arrange viewing slots and look out for projects you might have missed.

 If you’re arranging the viewing slots on your own, then arrange multiple viewings in one area within 20 minutes of each other.
 This way, you can walk from one viewing to the next.”